Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Summary and concluding remarks

-We have studied the equilibrium behavior of a single, fully flexible supramolecular magnetic filament under the influence of long ranged dipolar interactions between their constituent MNPs, and the anisotropies and entropic effects associated to the chain-like structure.
-The study has been carried out by means of Langevin dynamics simulations with a bead-spring model of linked but otherwise freely rotating dipoles.
+We have studied the equilibrium behavior of a single flexible supramolecular magnetic filament in bulk as a function of the dipolar coupling parameter, $\lambda$, and the chain length.
+The study has been carried out by means of Langevin molecular dynamics simulations using a bead-spring model of linked dipoles.
+Despite the fact that the dipoles in our model are free to rotate in any direction, they adopt a persistent head-to-tail alignment with the chain backbone for values of the dipolar coupling parameter above the limiting condition for stable self-assembly of MNPs, $\lambda>3$.